A healthy body has a strong immune system and won’t get sick - if the body’s sick, the immune system is sick

-The only permanent way to good health is via the immune system, and nutrition gives the immune system the firepower to keep the body well.
+The only permanent way to good health is via the immune system, to prevent the inflammation from starting to burn, and nutrition gives the immune system the firepower to keep the body well.

-Under the right conditions, the body will naturally strive to maintain balance within - it's armed with it's own complete detox system, specifically the liver, kidneys, lymphatics, skin and lungs to do this very thing.
+Under the right conditions, the body will naturally strive to maintain balance within, because ... it's armed with it's own complete, and very sophisticated, detoxification system, specifically the liver, kidneys, lymphatics, skin and lungs to do this very thing.
+It's a whole-body thing, and every system is connected.
 No matter what stage of life the body is in, all naturally-occurring substances in the body work towards this end.

 The Immune System

-The immune system is the absolute key to homeostasis.
-It's comprised of a series of glands and organs which promote the immune response which is controlled by the nervous system.
-The majority of the immune system comes from the gut tissue, yet it all rests upon the vitality of the nervous system.
-As a whole, it should work harmoniously together like cogs in a wheel.
+Its no secret that a healthy immune system is the key to health, the key to homeostasis.
+It's comprised of a series of glands and organs which promote the immune response, which is controlled by the nervous system.
+The majority of the immune system comes from the digestive system, literally produced and controlled by the beneficial intestinal microbiota, yet it all rests upon the vitality of the nervous system.
+As a whole, all the systems should all work together harmoniously together like cogs in a wheel.

 While it’s natural to think of the immune system as a stand-alone entity, the lymphatic system plays a major role in keeping the body healthy.
-This network system touches almost every part of the body system.
-It’s comprised of key organs and lymph nodes, transporting the body's draining system via lymph fluid, which also carries critical immune cells throughout the body, as well as digested fats, fat soluble vitamins and more.
+This circulatory network touches almost every part of the body .
+It’s comprised of key organs and lymph nodes, transporting the body's draining system via lymph fluid which also carries critical immune cells throughout the body, as well as digested fats, fat soluble vitamins and more.
 To support equine lymphatic health, brushing regularly stimulates this vital circulatory system.

-These are the front-line Killer-Army cells.
-Created in the bone marrow and stored in the blood and lymphatic system, these cells are essential for supporting immunity and fighting infections.
+Aka lymphocytes/T-cells.
+These are the frontline killer-army cells.
+Created in the bone marrow and stored in the blood and lymphatic system, these bacterial-busting cells are essential for fighting infections, virals and fungals.

 This spongy tissue resides inside the bones and produces blood cells (erythrocytes and leukocytes), and platelets which help with clotting and white blood cells which fight against infection.